Table of Contents

 Report the correction of underreported and overreported amounts for the same tax period on a single Form CT-1 X, unless you are requesting a refund or abatement.
 If you are requesting a refund or abatement and are correcting both underreported and overreported amounts, file one Form CT-1 X correcting the underreported amounts only and a second Form CT-1 X correcting the overreported amounts.

-You have additional requirements to complete when filing Form CT-1 X, such as certifying that you filed (or will file) all applicable Forms W-2, Wage and Tax Statements, and Forms W-2c, Corrected Wage and Tax Statements.
+You have additional requirements to complete when filing Form CT-1 X, such as certifying that you filed (or will file) all applicable Forms W-2, Wage and Tax Statements, and Forms W-2c, Corrected Wage and Tax Statements, with the Social Security Administration (SSA).
 For corrections of overreported Tier I and Tier II taxes, you must make any certifications that apply to your situation.

 For help filing Form CT-1 X or for questions about RRTA taxes and tax corrections, you can: